Jeanetted3v/Edu-Chatbot/README.md

 Edu Chatbot is a customer service chatbot application, created for education enrichment businesses to auto-reply to customer inquiries.
 It manages customer inquiries across multiple channels including websites, WhatsApp, WeChat, Telegram, and more.

-## Updates (13May2025):
+## Updates (15May2025):
 * Main application "Edu Chatbot" is ready!
-Pending deployment to Render and Vercel and swapping of vector database (from the current ChromaDB to Weaviate)
-* Follow the Setup Guide to interact with it via Docker Compose.
+* Follow the Setup Guide below to interact with it via Docker Compose.
+* ChromaDB as vector database for this version, which is only for running on local machines.
-* Currently in the process of building a separate applicaiton for chatbot creator, which is designed to create a chatbot dynamically with user's instructions.
+* Currently in the process of building a separate applicaiton for chatbot creator, with the following features:
+  1. Designed to create a chatbot dynamically with user's instructions.
+  2. Weaviate as vector database
+  3. Automated deployment to cloud

 ## Overview & Key Features
 Edu Chatbot combines AI technologies with human oversight to ensure customer satisfaction and improve sales conversion: